vick25/lightweight-javascript-translator/README.md

   * Better Error prevention (custom Callback available)
   * Easier language load
   * More detailed and structured Language settings
+  * Removed JQuery support.
+No extra library needed to use this translator!

 ### 1.0.3